k98kurz/simplebooks/readme.md

 identities, ledgers, accounts, transactions, and entries.
 Included are tools for accomplishing basic bookkeeping tasks.
 The basic accounting formula is this:
 `Assets = Liabilities + Equity`.
 Assets are debit-balance; liabilities and equity are credit-balance.
-Every transaction must have entries that have not net difference between the amount of credits and the amount of debits.
+Every transaction must have entries that have no net difference between the amount of credits and the amount of debits.

 This is a simplification of [bookchain](https://pypi.org/project/bookchain): all